marcosramon/marcosramon.net/_posts/2015-12-04-uma-reflexao-sobre-o-podcast----e-alguns-dos-melhores-episodios-que-eu-ouvi-em-2015.md

 #podcast #cultura

-> Leia também:
+<h3>Leia também:</h3>
-> - <a href="/sobre-escrever-e-fazer-podcasts">Sobre escrever e fazer podcasts</a>
+- <a href="/sobre-escrever-e-fazer-podcasts">Sobre escrever e fazer podcasts</a>
-> - <a href="/a-hora-e-a-vez-do-podcast">A hora e a vez do podcast</a>
+- <a href="/a-hora-e-a-vez-do-podcast">A hora e a vez do podcast</a>
-> - <a href="/o-que-aprendi-fazendo-um-episodio-de-podcast-por-dia-durante-2016">O que aprendi fazendo um episódio de podcast por dia durante 2016</a>
+- <a href="/o-que-aprendi-fazendo-um-episodio-de-podcast-por-dia-durante-2016">O que aprendi fazendo um episódio de podcast por dia durante 2016</a>